Vikram Goyal

-Vikram Goyal is an Indian product designer and entrepreneur based in New Delhi.
+Vikram Goyal is an Indian product designer and artist whose work includes immersive installations and brass sculptures.
 He founded Viya and Vikram Goyal Studio.

 Goyal works primarily with brass to create large-scale furniture and architectural pieces, including wall panels, screens, chandeliers, and consoles.
 His practice often employs repoussé and other traditional metalworking techniques, drawing on historical motifs and emphasizing scale and depth.
+He was the curator of The Great Elephant Migration, an international travelling exhibition comprising 100 elephant sculptures.

 Early life and education

 Goyal was born and raised in New Delhi.
 He earned a Bachelor's degree in Engineering from BITS Pilani and later completed a Master’s degree in Development Economics from Princeton University.